layzyidiot/e-sw/Custom-Terminal-Entry.md

 Object name, type, description and strategy are pretty straightforward.

-Game object-The prefab of your enemy.
+Game object : The prefab of your enemy.

-Preview-Model of your enemy.
+Preview : Model of your enemy. (eg. the Preview Variant enemy prefabs)

-Grid Icon-The icon of your enemy in the menu.
+Grid Icon : The icon of your enemy in the menu.

-Background color-Each enemy type has a specific color attached to it.Here is the list of them.
+Background color : Each enemy type has a specific color attached to it.
+Here is the list of them :

 <p style="color:#E5A8A8;">Husks-Light Pink #E5A8A8</p>